lukiwieser/swaparoo/README.md

 There are also some dummy contracts for easier development & testing in `contracts/dummy-contracts`

+## Good to know

+After changing a smart contract, you can simply execute `npm run coco` in `smart-contracts` directory, to compile the contracts and copy the abi files into the frontend folder.

 ## Attribution

 This project was orginally created as part of a lecture at the *Vienna University of Technology*.